-Our final stop was Boera VIllage (1 hour out from Port Moresby) for a large family Mumu and gathering.
+Our final stop was Boera Village (1 hour out from Port Moresby) for a large family Mumu and gathering.
 About 80 people attended.
-I spent time talking to the matriarchs of the family trying to understand the needs of the community.
-They needed support for the young women - they needed support to attend health centres for their reproductive health and wellbeing, many of the young women suffered from reproductive health conditions that were treatable if found early.
+I talked to the family's matriarchs, trying to understand the community's needs.
+They needed support for the young women - they needed support to attend health centres for their reproductive health and wellbeing, many young women suffered from reproductive health conditions that were treatable if found early.
 Things as simple as clean menstrual products would be of benefit.